-BA Pensions is currently a signatory to CDP (formerly the Carbon Disclosure Project) and the Schemes' in-house asset manager, British Airways Pension Investment Management Limited, ("BAPIML") is a member of the International Corporate Governance Network and a signatory to the UK Stewardship Code.
+BA Pensions is currently a signatory to CDP (formerly the Carbon Disclosure Project) and the Scheme's in-house asset manager, British Airways Pension Investment Management Limited, ("BAPIML") is a member of the International Corporate Governance Network and a signatory to the UK Stewardship Code.
+The Trustee Board will regularly review the affiliations of the Scheme.

-Further information about the Schemes' affiliations with other organisations can be found on the Schemes' publicly accessible websites.
+Further information about the Scheme's affiliations with other organisations can be found on the Scheme's publicly accessible website.